 Prepare for winter travel

 In really bad weather conditions your journey could take longer than expected.

 - Get ready for winter by packing a few essential items in your car.
 Your winter emergency kit

 - Consider fitting winter tyres to your vehicle (more information available on the Tyresafe website

 - If cycling, ensure you and your bike are visible to other road users.
 Wear clothes that help you be seen on your bike such as bright and light reflective items

-- Consider heavier duty tyres to cope with slippery surfaces and get a routine bike maintenance check and get a good set of mud guards
+- Consider heavier duty tyres to cope with slippery surfaces.
+Get a routine bike maintenance check and get a good set of mud guards

 - If walking in bad conditions, take the usual sensible precautions - wear appropriate footwear and clothing.
 Consider getting ice grips to wear over your shoes - this can give you an extra grip in icy conditions.